sxnvte/RussianRulette-Linux/README.md

  a russian rulette for linux

 # NOTE:
-### i am not responsible for any damage that this script did on your pc. use it at own your risk. (i prefer vm)
+### i am not responsible for any damage that this script did on your pc. use it at own your risk. (i prefer using it on vm)